Manav9823/prototype_javascript/interview_prep.md

 Creates shared data accessible by components in a hierarchy without passing props through each level

 `useReducer`

 `useMemo`
 The useMemo hook in React is used for memoizing expensive calculations so that they are not unnecessarily recomputed on every render

+ # Memoizing expensive computation
+  const expensiveCalculation = useMemo(() => {
+    console.log("Running expensive calculation...");
+    return value * 1000;
+  }, [value]);

 `useCallback`
 The useCallback hook in React is used to memoize callback functions, similar to how useMemo is used to memoize values.
 It's particularly useful when passing callbacks to child components that rely on reference equality to avoid unnecessary re-renders.

+✅ When passing functions as props to child components ✅ When a function is inside a useEffect dependency array ✅ When dealing with event listeners or callbacks

 `useRef`
 The useRef is a hook that allows to directly create a reference to the DOM element in the functional component.
 Unlike useState if we change a value in useRef it will not re-render the webpage

 `Ref` Access and interact with DOM elements directly in react.
 They dont allow rerenders

+`React.memo`
+React.memo() is a higher-order component (HOC) that memoizes (caches) a component’s output and prevents unnecessary re-renders if the props remain the same.

+# How React.memo() Works
+When you wrap a component with React.memo(), React remembers the last rendered output of the component.
+If the component's props do not change, React reuses the previous render instead of rendering it again.

 `JSX`
     Syntatic sugar for react.createElement()